HOW TO USE ADAPTIVE CRUISE CONTROL

 How to Get Started With Adaptive Cruise Control

-1. To turn the feature on, press the cruise control ON/OFF button on the steering wheel.
-When the system is turned on, you’ll see a white ADAPTIVE CRUISE CONTROL icon in your cluster display or on your Head-Up Display, if your vehicle has that feature.
+1. To turn the feature on, press the cruise control On/Off button on the steering wheel.
+Your vehicle will default to the type of cruise control you last used when you turned your vehicle off.
+When the system is turned on, you’ll see a white Adaptive Cruise Control icon in your cluster display or on your Head-Up Display, if your vehicle has that feature.
 The icon may look like a speedometer with a vehicle on top of it or an arc with a small triangle pointing through it.

 Setting the Gap

-1. Select a following gap between your vehicle and the vehicle ahead using the GAP SETTING button on the steering wheel.
-The current gap setting will display briefly on the instrument cluster and Head-Up Display if equipped.
+1. Select a following gap between your vehicle and the vehicle ahead using the Gap Setting button on the steering wheel.
+The current gap setting will display briefly on the DIC and Head-Up Display if equipped.

-3. Remember, you’re picking a following time.
+3. Remember, you’re picking a following gap.
 That means the following distance will vary based on how fast you’re driving.
-As you speed up, the farther back you’ll follow since it would take a greater distance to slow down or come to a stop.
+The more you speed up, the farther back you’ll follow since it would take a greater distance to slow down or come to a stop.

 4. Select the GAP SETTING that best fits your driving style, the current traffic and the weather conditions.